YashD15/Geo-Location/README.md

-# Project Name: GeoIP Location Fetcher
+# Geo Location : IP Location Fetcher

 ## Description:
 This project utilizes the GeoJS API to fetch users' IP address, country, state, city, latitude, and longitude information based on their IP address.